opendocsg/slw-judgments-backfill/2018_SGHC_261/report.md

 question was its “final account” document upon a request for clarification from the quantity surveyor (see _Lau Fook Hoong_ at [8]–[9]).
 Thus the principle expressed, _obiter_ , in _Lau Fook Hoong_ that no further payment claims should be submitted after the final payment claim as this would defeat the final nature of the final payment claim and accounting process (see _Lau Fook Hoong_ at [48]–[49]) was not applicable in this case as PC 73 was not the final payment claim.
 I therefore rejected the developer’s submission that PC 75 was invalid as it was issued after the final payment claim and final certificate were issued.

 48     In any event, as PC 75 was essentially a repeat of PC 73 which had not been adjudicated upon, the contractor was also entitled under s 10(4) of the SOPA to submit PC 75 even if PC 73 was deemed the final payment claim.
-In _Grouteam Pte Ltd v UES Holdings Pte Ltd_ [2016] 5 SLR 1011, the Court of Appeal held that a “payment claim which merely repeated an earlier claim” is permissible under s 10(4) of the SOPA “where a previous payment claim for the same work or goods was not in fact adjudicated on the merits” (at [57]).
+In _Grouteam Pte Ltd v UES Holdings Pte Ltd_ <span class="citation">[2016] 5 SLR 1011</span>, the Court of Appeal held that a “payment claim which merely repeated an earlier claim” is permissible under s 10(4) of the SOPA “where a previous payment claim for the same work or goods was not in fact adjudicated on the merits” (at [57]).
 The Court of Appeal explained that the mechanism under s 10(4) of the SOPA addresses the potential draconian effect from the mandatory requirement under s 10(2) for payment claims to be served in accordance with stipulated timelines (at [56]–[58]).

 49     The developer argued that s 10(4) of the SOPA was applicable in the context of interim payment claims but was not applicable after the final payment claim and/or final certificate had been issued.
 However I found that the developer’s reading of s 10(4) was not justified by the wording of the section.
 Under s 10(4), the only restriction on the contractor’s right to submit a repeat claim is that the preceding claim must have been served within six years after the construction work to which the claim relates was carried out.
 Section 10(4) of the SOPA reads: